wanderson33245/The-Metal-Corpus/README.md

 #### Temporal analysis

 How metal vocabulary has shifted over the years.
 Has 'blackened' always been the most 'metal' word?
-Has 'life' aways been the most used?
+Has 'life' always been the most used?

 #### Vocalist gender vocabulary analysis

 Do male- and female-fronted bands prefer different vocabulary?
 How does sentiment change?

+#### Metal bands per capita vs. World Happiness Index

+Scandinavia has a lot of metal bands and they have a very high WHI.
+Is there a correlation?

+#### Location mentions map

+A geographic heatmap using Named Entity Recognition.
+If there is enough data, do different subgenres mention different locations?

 #### Non-English lyric translation